Work Experience: Entry-Level Reverse Engineer / Malware Analyst (6 months)

 Challenges: Got lost in assembly code, didn’t immediately understand the connection between API calls and functionality.
 Mentor helped understand the call flow.

-Result: Created my first analysis report (8 pages) describing behavior and IOCs.
-Received feedback: “Good attention to detail, but needs more practice with assembly.”
+Result: Created my first analysis report (2 pages) describing behavior and IOCs.

 Project 2: Unpacking Simple UPX-packed Sample (November 2024)